-Many states use a points system to track traffic offenses, with drivers who have committed severe vehicular offenses than other drivers getting more points.
+Many states use a points system to track traffic offenses, with drivers who have committed more severe vehicular offenses than other drivers getting more points.
 However, this system differs from state to state.
 Hence, a DUI in one state may last longer on your record than in another state.
-Nonetheless, if you amass an excessive number of points, you may find yourself with a suspended driver’s license.
+Nonetheless, if you amass many points, you may have a suspended driver’s license.

 How does a car accident affect your insurance rates?

 When it comes to how a car accident can influence your car insurance rates, there are a few factors to consider:

 - What kind of traffic offense, if any, were you charged with

 Since every insurer rates accidents differently, your insurance provider can also affect how much you’ll pay.
 Though an exact hike in your premium is difficult to predict, it’s safe to assume that if you’re in a car accident, you can expect to pay more for insurance in the future.

 How much does insurance go up after a minor accident?